Mikanwolfe/artillery/README.md

 Most  of the introduction to programming unit was, for me, an opportunity to  consolidate my understanding of programming and formalising both how I  program and how I approached programming as a whole.

-This README is a work in progress, I will update this with my "Design Document" that I produced along with proper documentation  and compiliation instructions, however, I do not intend to continue development of artillery.
+This work received a mark of 100 out of 100 for COS10009.

 ---

-This work received a mark of 100 out of 100 for COS10009.
+## Artillery

 If you have any questions or concerns, send a message to mikanwolfe@nekox.net.
 The author is lonely and would like someone to talk to.